7. Control Description Language¶

 .

-must be a connector.
+must be the instance name of a connector.

 Similarly, the declaration